Danielyepes/danielyepes.github.io/README.md

 # danielyepes.github.io

-This is my prsonal blog with Ruby and Jekyll in Github
+This is my prsonal site with Ruby and Jekyll in Github